nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/integration_auditing.md

 ## Access Tokens (JWT)

 Consumers and Providers MUST generate and supply a JWT access token with each request they initiate using the standard HTTP `Authorization` header.
-Details of these requirements can be found on the [Access Token](integration_access_tokens_JWT.html) page.
+Details of these requirements can be found on the [JSON Web Token Guidance](jwt_guidance.html) page.

 Any request to the NRL or SSP that does not supply an Authorization header conforming to these requirements will be rejected.